 In the fall and spring seasons, DC Stoddert Soccer offers a nine-week recreational program.
 Match dates take into account school holidays and vacation periods as well as other prominent Federal holidays and religious days of observance.
 The fall season often begins after Labor Day and extends into the early part of November.
 The spring season usually commences the first weekend in April and runs through the first weekend of June.

-Who oversees the Recreational program?
+Who oversees the online registration system?

 What are the rules and regulations that I need to follow?